-This is a setup, which should always be taken into consideration.
-Some traders don’t like overloaded charts and this trading setup might suit them well.
-Here I will use the RSI overbought and oversold signal in combination with any price action indication, such as: candle patterns, chart patterns, trend lines, channels, etc.
+Here I will use the RSI overbought and oversold signal in combination with any price action indication, such as: candlesticks, chart patterns, trend lines, channels, etc.

 In order to enter a trade, I will need an RSI signal plus a price action signal – candle pattern, chart pattern or breakout.
-I will hold every trade until I get a contrary RSI signal, or I get a price action indication that the stock move is ending.
+I will hold every trade until I get a contrary RSI signal, or price movement that the move is over.

 The chart image starts with the RSI in overbought territory.
 After an uptrend, the BAC chart draws the famous three inside down candle pattern, which has a strong bearish potential.
 With the confirmation of the pattern, we see the RSI also breaking down through the overbought area.

-We match two bearish signals and we short the BAC stock.
+We match two bearish signals and we short BAC.
 The price starts a slight increase afterwards.
 This puts us into a situation, where we wonder if we should close the trade or not.
 Fortunately, we spot a hanging man candle, which has a bearish context.

 We hold our trade and the price drops again.
 Look at the three blue dots on the image.
 These simple dots are enough to build our downtrend line.
 After we entered the market on an RSI signal and a candle pattern, we now have an established bearish trend to follow!

 The trend resists the price (yellow circle) and we see another drop in our favor.
-Later on after this decrease, BAC breaks the bearish trend, which gives us an exit signal.
+After this decrease, BAC breaks the bearish trend, which gives us an exit signal.
 We close our position with BAC and we collect our profit.
 This trade made us 20 cents per share.

 Which RSI Trading Strategy?